The Shadow Year: Genre and writing style

 The novel includes elements from a number of genres, including mystery, science fiction and fantasy.
 Mark Yon, in SFFWorld, compared it to the genre-bending work of Ray Bradbury, particularly Bradbury's Something Wicked This Way Comes.
 Several reviewers compared The Shadow Year's tone and humor to Stephen King's Stand by Me.

 Reception

 The book garnered a mixed to positive reception from critics.
 Michael Levy, in a review for Strange Horizons, praised the novel but acknowledged that its ambiguity and open ended mysteries might alienate some readers.
-Publishers Weekly described it as "disappointing" criticizing the novel's numerous subplots and lack of momentum.
-Kirkus Reviews was more positive, giving it a starred review and calling it "Properly creepy, but from time to time deliciously funny and heart-breakingly poignant."
+Kirkus Reviews gave the book a starred review and calling it "Properly creepy, but from time to time deliciously funny and heart-breakingly poignant."

+Publishers Weekly described it as "disappointing", criticizing the novel's numerous subplots and lack of momentum.

 It won the 2009 Shirley Jackson Award for Novel, and the World Fantasy Award—Novel.
 It was a finalist for the Locus Award for Best Fantasy Novel.